Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 The following improvements could still be made:

 1. implementation of ETRS89 as output CRS conform [[PUB-5]]
-2. using plural in stead of singular nouns in the colection names
+2. using plural instead of singular nouns in the collection names
 3. metadata of the service and link to the service in the metadata of the dataset
 4. test direct WFS input into Pygeoapi
 5. testing with more complex INSPIRE themes than Statistical Units